RobertsLab/resources/docs/klone_quick-start.md

 # Quick start guide to running a job on Klone

-See the ["Quick Start" instructions](./klone_quick-start.md) for a more detailed description of how set up and run a job on Klone.
+See the ["Running a job" instructions](./klone_Running-a-Job.md) for a more detailed description of how set up and run a job on Klone.

 1. SSH into Klone: